 Feeling up for a calligraphy practice challenge?
 Try tackling Schin Loong‘s swan envelope art!

-Yes!
-This #21 project was added after this article was originally written.
 You can use calligraphy and flourishes to fill in any country or state silhouette, which makes for a fabulous gift!

 Remember that calligraphy practice should always be fun, so work on whatever you feel like.
 There will be some days where you’d prefer to practice with a worksheet or do some drills, and there will be other days where you want to freestyle a bit!
 I hope that this article gets you excited about project ideas and helps to show you that dip pen calligraphy can be versatile in its applications.
 Enjoy!